frgperez/Interactive_Narrative_Final/Cake Quest.materials/Release/source.txt

 	say "You don't need a pillow to make a cake!";
 	stop the action;

-A bag of sugar is a thing.
+A bag of sugar is an edible thing.
 The right throw pillow is a thing on the couch.
 The description is "This isn't a throw pillow [if the player is carrying a bag of flour] either![otherwise]at all![end if]
 It's actually a bag of sugar!"
 After examining the right throw pillow:
 	now the right throw pillow is nowhere;